 The sections below contain information on the administrative review of denials of classifications, including information on the statutory criteria for classifications.

-The Administrative Review Process for Denials of Classifications

-Set forth below is a sequence of general procedural steps for Boards and special magistrates to follow in administrative reviews of denials of classifications in order to fulfill the procedural requirements of section 194.301, F.S., and Rule 12D-9.027(4), F.A.C.
+The Administrative Review Process for Denials of Classifications fulfill the procedural requirements of section 194.301, F.S., and Rule 12D-9.027(4), F.A.C.